 Our Celtic fiddle lessons are mainly Scottish, Irish, and Cape Breton style.
 Students will learn much of the popular fiddle repertoire that is also played by fiddlers like Natalie MacMaster and Ashley MacIsaac.
 Celtic fiddle students are encouraged to play with the Georgetown Celtic Fiddle Orchestra.
 There are many opportunities to perform both as a solo fiddler as well as fiddle groups and duets.
 We do not recommend fiddle lessons for children under the age of 7.

-What’s the difference between the violin and fiddle?
+What’s the difference between the violin and the fiddle?

 “The staff and teachers at the Academy are always so polite and approachable.
 You know you’ve found the right school when your kids look forward to their music lessons and always leave with a great feeling of accomplishment.”